MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_04_lab_ak.md

 #### Task 4: Validate the web application

-1. In the **Visual Studio Code** window, access the shortcut menu or right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.
+1. In the **Visual Studio Code** window, access the shortcut menu or right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Integrated Terminal**.

 1. At the open command prompt, enter the following command, and then select Enter to switch your terminal context to the **AdventureWorks.Web** folder: